sersavan/shadcn-multi-select-component/README.md

 #### Step 3: Integrate the Multi-Select Component in a Simple React App

-Create or update a file named `App.tsx` in your `src` directory and add the following code
+Create or update a file named `App.tsx` in your `src` directory and add the following code:

-:

 ```tsx
 import React, { useState } from "react";